 - Washington DC

-To make it even easier to visit from the West Coast, you can direct direct flights into Miami and Fort Lauderdale from Los Angeles, Portland, Seattle, San Francisco, Salt Lake City and more.
+To make it even easier to visit from the West Coast, you can find direct flights into Miami and Fort Lauderdale from Los Angeles, Portland, Seattle, San Francisco, Salt Lake City and more.
 Flying into the Miami/ Ft Lauderdale area is a great idea because you’ll find much cheaper flights than directly into Key West, and the drive from MIA or FLL isn’t bad at all.

 It’s only an hour’s drive from Miami International Airport to Key Largo, the northernmost of the Florida Keys.
 From Fort Lauderdale to Key Largo it’s only an hour and a half.
 Consider these options when you’re planning your Florida Keys vacation, especially if you’re coming from the West Coast because you’ll save both time and money since there are so many flights on many carriers.